vishalbalaji/trpc-svelte-query-adapter/README.md

 - `useContext`
 - `useQueries`

+You can refer to <code>[tanstack-query docs](https://tanstack.com/query/latest/docs/react/overview)</code> and <code>[@trpc/react-query docs](https://trpc.io/docs/react)</code> for documentation on how to use them.

-Currently, the main procedure names reflect those of `@trpc/react-query` as supposed to `@tanstack/svelte-query` to make it easier to cross-reference with `@trpc/react-query` during development.
+> **NOTE:** Currently, the main procedure names reflect those of `@trpc/react-query` as supposed to `@tanstack/svelte-query` to make it easier to cross-reference with `@trpc/react-query` during development.
 This is temporary and will be fixed in a future update.

-You can refer to <code>[tanstack-query docs](https://tanstack.com/query/latest/docs/react/overview)</code> and <code>[@trpc/react-query docs](https://trpc.io/docs/react)</code> for documentation on how to use them.

 ## Usage